Hare Krishna Store

 PURPORT

 Perfect knowledge of self and Superself and of their relationship is compared herein to fire.
 This fire not only burns up all reactions to impious activities, but also all reactions to pious activities, turning them to ashes.
 There are many stages of reaction: reaction in the making, reaction fructifying, reaction already achieved, and reaction a priori.
 But knowledge of the constitutional position of the living entity burns everything to ashes.
-When one is in complete knowledge, all reactions, both a priori and a posteriori, are consumed.
-In the Vedas it is stated, ubhe uhaivaisa ete taraty amrtah sadhv-asadhuni: "One overcomes both the pious and impious interactions of work."
+When one is in complete knowledge, all reactious, both a priori and a posteriori, are consumed.
+In the Vedas it is stated: ubhe uhaivaisa ete taraty amrtah sadhv-asadhuni: "One overcomes both the pious and impious interactions of work."

 GET YOUR OWN PERSONAL COPY OF THE BOOK